TheSmiths/ts.boilerplate/README.md

 behavior on this platform.

 ### Command Line Interface

+*init*
-To start a new project, you can now use : 'ts-boilerplate init' which will ask you the *name* and the *type* of project you want to setup.
+To start a new project, you can now use : `ts-boilerplate init` which will ask you the *name* and the *type* of project you want to setup.
 Both information might be supplied as options :
 - `--name |  -n    <nameOfYourComponent>`